 Supergirl then says she wishes she had a flight ring.
 Suddenly, Violet walks up with a package saying it is an express delivery from Brainiac 5.
 Inside the package is a Flight Ring.
 Light Lass is about as thrilled as me.
 Supergirl puts on the ring and we get a big shot of her in the front with the rest of the Legion of Super Afterthoughts in the background.

 As the Legionnaires are flying off, Lightning Lad asks Cosmic Boy if Brainiac 5 sending a Legion flight ring was his resignation.
 Cosmic Boy says no. That Brainiac 5 is still on the ringnet so the ring is not his.
 That leaves two possibilities: Brainiac 5 had another ring in production before they lost their resources or that he took it off Dream Girl’s corpse.
 The issue ends with Light Lass hearing that last comment and scowling.
 (I’m with you, baby.)

 The Good: I love Barry Kitson’s art.
 I hope DC never lets him leave the Legion!
 His style is perfect for this title.
 Right now, Kitson’s artwork is the only saving grace to this horrid comic book.

-It also seems that we are seeing the genesis of the Legion of Super Villains with the recruiting of Seiss.
+It also seems that we are seeing the genesis of the Legion of Super-Villains with the recruiting of Seiss.
 That would be interesting.
-Especially if there first act as a villainous team is to kill Super Britney Spears, I mean, Supergirl.
+Especially if their first act as a villainous team is to kill Super Britney Spears, I mean, Supergirl.